kevinxp919/CBATest/README.md

 1. Clone the repository:

-Please run the command under git bash
+## Please note: Run the command under git bash

 git clone git@github.com:kevinxp919/CBATest.git

 cd "your folder directory"

 2. Install the dependencies:

-npm install
+- npm install

 3. To run all the tests:

-3.1 Change the runner.sh permission with the following command if you encount the permission issue.
+- 3.1 Change the runner.sh permission with the following command if you encount the permission issue.
 If you do not have permission issue, then you can ingore this step
+## Please note: Run the command under git bash
 chmod +x runner.sh

-3.2 run the runner.sh with the following command
+- 3.2 run the runner.sh with the following command

+## Please note: Run the command under git bash
 ./runner.sh

 4. To run a specific test case, you can use the --grep option:

+## Please note: Run the command under git bash
-./runner.sh --grep 'test case description'
+- ./runner.sh --grep 'test case description'

-For example: ./runner.sh --grep 'should create a new pet with Post Method and validate the pet details'
+- For example: ./runner.sh --grep 'should create a new pet with Post Method and validate the pet details'

 5. Report

-The report will be generated in the 'customer_reports'.
+- The report will be generated in the 'customer_reports'.
 In order to open the report, please double click 'custom_report.html' and it will bring up at your default browser

 6. Project Structure